adrisango/adrisango/README.md

 ### 🚀 I'm looking forward to:

-- 🤝 Contribute to Open Source projects!
+- 🤝 Contribute to Open Source projects.
 - 📝 Polish my Data Structures and Algorithms skills.

 ### ⚡ About me:

 - 👾 Avid Overwatch and World Of Warcraft player.
-Love videogames!
 - 🍕 Pizza enjoyer.
 - 🐱 Cat person.
 - 🎨 Artist.